angarsky/diveintopython/learn/variables_and_types/string-replacement.md

 Quite often we need to replace one or more occurrences of a particular substring or character within a string with a different substring or character.
 This is a commonly used operation in computer programming and text processing, as it allows for the manipulation of text data in a flexible and efficient way.
+Here are some methods which can help with it.

 ## String Substitution